 Of course, there are some varieties that maintain the genetic traits for rodelization and will produce pollen sacs virtually every time.
 If you know that you're working with a variety like this, then you can essentially practice rodelization and achieve consistent results.
 That being said, there's also a chance that you are just using female pollen that has heavy male characteristics.
 If the plant naturally produces pollen like that, then there is a chance that it is simply has male-heavy genetics.
 In this case, you might end up with a regular batch of half male and half female seeds.
 There's also a lot less pollen to work with in general.

-If you’re growing your plants organically and you can afford to give this a try, then it’s really the best option.
+If you're growing your plants organically and you can afford to give this a try, then it's really the best option.
 It is cheap, all-natural, and still gives you the chance to produce feminized marijuana seeds.
-It’s also a nice little science experiment to see if your plants will produce pollen sacs or not.
+It's also a nice little science experiment to see if your plants will produce pollen sacs or not.
+Get a free guide about growing marijuana at this link here.

 Using Colloidal Silver To Make Feminized Marijuana Seeds